wp-plugins/smart-google-code-inserter/readme.txt

 3. Add your Google Analytics tracking code, Webmaster Tools Verification HTML Snippet and/or your Google AdWords Conversion Tracking code to the Smart Google Code settings.

 == Changelog ==
+3.1 Fixed a jQuery bug, moved menu to "Settings", changed size of AdWords textarea on options page.

 3.0 Added the ability to include multiple conversion codes for different pages.

 2.2 Corrected an instance of a PHP shortcode in smartgooglecode.php.